mping/datastructures.algos/README.md

 * Collections don't implement `java.util.*` interfaces to keep it simple
  * eg: iterators are left out, `isEmpty()`, etc
+* Performance is not relevant for **naive** implementations.
+If time allows we will delve deep into performance
 * Generics are not used to keep it simple
-* Ideally, Big-O notation would be *inferred* through benchmarking but that part isn't implemented yet.
+* Ideally, Big-O notation would be **inferred** through benchmarking but that part isn't implemented yet.
 PRs welcome

 # How?